-A poem is musical notation which has been translated into verses of writing.
-Poems are not always taken seriously, after all, how will a measly poem help pay for college or boost grades?
-Teen Ink was created to combat this discrimination, and became a place of free expression that is enjoyed by all people.
-The editors do not scorn work, they allow all writing on their site.
-What they consider the best writing is rewarded with a little red check mark or a “MAG” sticker; this is an editor’s responsibility.
+Poems are not always taken seriously.
+After all, how will a measly poem help pay for college or boost grades?
+Teen Ink combats this discrimination and is a place of free expression.
+The editors do not scorn work; they allow all writing on their site.

-Teen ink editors, I implore you, as part of your responsibility, to look into this issue that is changing the structure of poems once they are posted.
-The structure of a poem is given as much thought as the words building it, and this problem should be looked into with just as much importance and the consideration your contributors deserve.
+Teen Ink editors, I implore you, as part of your responsibility, to look into this issue.
+The structure of a poem is given as much thought as the words building it, and this problem should be looked into with the consideration your contributors deserve.

 Editor’s response: You’re right, Polina, and while Teen Ink editors sometimes make slight formatting changes due to the limited space in the magazine, we never compromise the integrity of a poem, especially one that follows a specific structure.
 The problem you’re seeing is a technical one that sometimes happens when poems are uploaded to our website.
 Our tech department has been alerted and will do their best to address the issue.
 Oh, and an editor’s job actually is to “tamper” with your work … but only to help it shine as brightly as possible!

 This piece has been published in Teen Ink’s monthly print magazine.